techidaily/site-screen-capture/source/_posts/updated-obs-timer-mastery-building-a-custom-countdown-timer.md

 ![obs countdown timer launch the streamlabs timer](https://images.wondershare.com/filmora/article-images/2022/11/obs-countdown-timer-11.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6KXVWj6Ar1M?si=Cd_jktmoN3e9OzH3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 However, you may notice that the countdown timer looks a bit blurry.
 To fix that, maximize the font size.
 You can also retouch the font style and family to give the timer a better look and feel.
 That’s it!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-0Ww1YIIUe4?si=cQ-Gkh9UCJABuPZU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 How do I set a timer to start recording on OBS?